 - The listed custom ROM is compatible with Galaxy S6 International (SM-G920F/I, zerofltexx), Galaxy S6 SK (SM-G920S, zeroflteskt) and Galaxy S6 KT (SM-G920K, zerofltektt).
 Do not try it on any other device.

-- Make sure you have TWRP recovery installed on your device.
+- Make sure you have TWRP recovery installed on your Galaxy S6.
 A TWRP and Philz recovery can do.
 Install the latest recovery available.
-For detailed TWRP installation instructions, get to our tutorial through this link.

 - You must have device drivers installed on your PC so as to transfer the ROM and Google apps to your device’s storage.